aleutcss/aleutcss.github.io/index.md

 	$ npm install aleutcss/objects.tables aleutcss/objects.pack aleutcss/objects.media aleutcss/objects.list-ui aleutcss/objects.list-inline aleutcss/objects.buttons aleutcss/objects.box aleutcss/objects.block aleutcss/objects.tabs aleutcss/objects.list-bare aleutcss/objects.layout aleutcss/objects.flag aleutcss/utilities.spacing-responsive aleutcss/utilities.spacing aleutcss/utilities.clearfix aleutcss/utilities.paragraphs aleutcss/utilities.headings aleutcss/utilities.print aleutcss/utilities.widths aleutcss/utilities.widths-responsive aleutcss/tools.widths aleutcss/tools.responsive aleutcss/tools.mixins aleutcss/tools.function --save --no-progress

 You will now have a bunch of new stuff in your npm-folder (usually called `node_modules`).
 That's Aleut ready to do its work.
 But first you'll have to import them into your sass-project with the sass `@import` function.
-We have prepared a `settings.scss` for you to [download into your scss-folder][settingscsss].
+We have prepared a `settings.scss` for you to [download into your scss-folder](https://raw.githubusercontent.com/aleutcss/starter/master/settings.scss).

 ### I've got all the packages and settings.scss, now what?